Udeme98/AboutMe-JS/README.md

 # About Me

-The contains an information about my name, height and country.
+The contains information about my name, height and country.